 "Research Square is a great interactive forum before publication.
 It also increases citations, as well as reaches more audiences even before publication."

-Preprints are preliminary reports that have not undergone peer review.
+Preprints are preliminary reports that have not undergone formal peer review.
 They should not be considered conclusive, used to inform clinical practice, or referenced by the media as validated information.

 As soon as your DOI is issued, your work is time stamped and becomes a permanent part of the scholarly record.